brianehlert/meshblu_docker/readme.md

 	sudo apt-get install lxc-docker -y

 Pull the latest build from Github:

-11.	git clone https://github.com/brianehlert/meshblu_docker.git  (Git should be installed, error if it is not – then run 'sudo apt-get install git')
+11.	git clone https://github.com/brianehlert/meshblu_docker.git  (Git should be installed, error if it is not â€“ then run 'sudo apt-get install git')

 Build the container

 12.	cd meshblu_docker
 13.	sudo docker build -t meshblu .
 Note: that period at the end of the line is very important.

 Run the container interactively (you have a console and have to open another terminal to manage Docker, good for debug)

 14.	sudo docker run -i -t -p 3000:3000 -p 5683:5683 meshblu  (this maps the container port to the matching host port - note one command per port)

 Test that Meshblu is running

 15.	sudo docker ps  (list running Docker containers)
 16.	curl http://localhost:3000/status    (should output:    {"meshblu":"online"}  )

-An alternate to steps 11 – 13 is to build directly from Github
+An alternate to steps 11 â€“ 13 is to build directly from Github

 1.	sudo docker build github.com/brianehlert/meshblu_docker.git
 2.	sudo docker images   ( find the image ID )
 3.	sudo docker run -t -p 3000:3000 -p 5683:5683 <image id>